 A higher level of anxiety and pain can delay the postoperative recovery process (Kain, Mayes, Caldwell-Andrews, Karas, & McClain, 2006).
 Studies show that anxious patients stay in the hospital significantly longer and increase follow-up costs (Kain, 1999; Ruz et al., 2011).

 Preoperative anxiety is a risk factor for emergence delirium.

 (Dahamani, 2014).
-Anxious children are eight times more likely to develop delirious states than relaxed children.
+Anxious children are eight times more likely to develop delirious states compared to relaxed children.
 These can cause a lengthier stay, long-term consequences and further health care costs (Kain, Mayes, Caldwell-Andrews, Karas, & McClain, 2006).

 The Solution: Audiovisual Sedation (with HappyMed Video Glasses)

 HappyMed offers a simple and inexpensive solution that uses audiovisual sedation not only to increase the patient’s well-being, but also to save costs.
 Over 80% of human sensory impressions are perceived through the eyes and ears, which makes audiovisual sedation an extremely effective method for reducing stress and anxiety.
 HappyMed offers patients a place of retreat even in very psychologically stressful situations and helps them to come up with positive thoughts.
 For medical facilities this results in an alternative to the use of more sedatives and an effective means of increasing the acceptance rate of regional anesthesia .
 Numerous studies have already shown the connection between positive audiovisual distraction and lower feelings of stress, fear and pain.

 Audiovisual distraction is an inexpensive, easy to administer and comprehensive method to reduce anxiety.